 Our ticket pricing structure has been decided to enable any person who may need a carer, personal assistant or supporting guardian, a combined 2 person ticket price.
 Anyone wishing to apply for these tickets will need to apply to the ticket office and can qualify by having a disability, condition or impairment that affects “normal day to day activities” Please email email@example.com with any questions.

-There at up to 80 Wheelchairs bays around AJ Bell Stadium.
+There at up to 80 Wheelchairs bays around The Salford Stadium.
 Each space for a wheelchair has an assistant seat next to it.

 - West Stand Pitch side – 13

 - West Stand Upper Hospitality & 1873 Lounge -27